 Before my visit, I really had no idea about any of the California Missions, or what a “Mission” even was.
 I was never really into history, but when you get to see a historical place like this in person it’s totally different.
 Learning all about the Mission San Juan Capistrano was very interesting because I got to actually see it and imagine what life was really like there.

 In this post, I will give you a little background of what I learned about the Spanish Missions in California (through visiting and the sources found at the bottom of this post).
 I also want to give you a little photo tour through the Mission San Juan Capistrano to show you just how pretty it is.
 I hope you have a chance to visit this place in person one day, but if not, I hope you at least enjoy it through my photos.
+Admission to the Mission SJC is cheap enough that it’s one of the best budget-friendly things to do in Orange County.

 Visiting the Mission San Juan Capistrano